-For the years ended December 31, 2015 and December 31, 2016, we spent approximately \$5.3 million and \$3.9 million, respectively, on research and development activities.
-These expenses include cash and non-cash expenses relating to the development of our clinical and pre-clinical programs, including our anti-infective product candidates, MAT2203 and MAT2501 as well as support of our MAT9001 program which we are no longer actively pursuing.
+For the years ended December 31, 2017, 2016 and 2015, we spent approximately \$9.0 million, \$3.9 million and \$5.3, respectively, on research and development activities.
+These expenses include cash and non-cash expenses relating to the development of our clinical and pre-clinical programs, including our anti-infective product candidates, MAT2203 and MAT2501 as well as support and enhancement of our drug delivery technology.